 Today only a small part of the former prison area remains as a museum, which is mostly geared towards the French era complete with guillotine room.

 We felt the mock up exhibits of American POW’s living conditions were slightly misleading at reflecting how it would have been 50 years ago.
 We are pretty sure it wasn’t that cozy.

-14. Hanoi Beer Street … Drink Beer!
+14. Drink Beer On Hanoi Beer Street

-A visit to Hanoi would not be complete without drinking at least one beer at one of the many vendors bars along Ta Hien Street – colloquially known as Beer Street.
+A visit to Hanoi would not be complete without drinking at least one beer at one of the many vendors bars along Ta Hien Street, colloquially known as Beer Street.

 In essence, this is the place to party in Hanoi!
 However, there are also restaurants offering cheap food and cheap beer during the day.
 Beer street is always teeming with fun loving backpackers.